 This function is not exported.
-It is a complete reimplementation of the ALE algorithm relative to the reference in ALEPlot::ALEPlot()
+It is a complete reimplementation of the ALE algorithm relative to the reference in ALEPlot::ALEPlot().
+In addition to adding bootstrapping and handling of categorical y variables, it reimplements categorical x interactions.

 Usage